SovereignWallet-Network/SSID-Backend-requirements/README.md

   with:
     python-version: 3.7  # Update with your python version

-- name: Serverless Deploy
+- name: Serverless Requirements
-  uses: sumeetweb/serverless-deploy@master
+  uses: SovereignWallet-Network/SSID-Backend-requirements@v1.0.0
   with:
     args: ''  # any deploy arguments you want to pass
   env: